cs3110/textbook/_sources/chapters/ds/exercises.md

 <!--------------------------------------------------------------------------->
 {{ ex3 | replace("%%NAME%%", "trivial monad laws")}}

 Here is the world's most trivial monad.
-All it does is wrap a value inside of a constructor.
+All it does is wrap a value inside a constructor.

 ```ocaml